danvet/danvet.github.io/_posts/2015-01-28-update-for-atomic-display-updates.md

 blogger_orig_url: http://blog.ffwll.ch/2015/01/update-for-atomic-display-updates.html
 ---

-Another kernel release is imminent and a lot of things happened since my last big blog post about <a href="http://blog.ffwll.ch/2014/11/atomic-modeset-support-for-kms-drivers.html">atomic modeset</a>.
+Another kernel release is imminent and a lot of things happened since my last big blog post about [atomic modeset](http://blog.ffwll.ch/2014/11/atomic-modeset-support-for-kms-drivers.html).
 Read on for what new shiny things 3.20 will bring this area.

 <!--more-->